In Every Port – Paperback

 What People are Saying:

-- Reader Comments about In Every PortA book where the women are strong and commanding
+- Reader Comments about In Every PortI love a book where the women are strong and commanding.
+It was a GREAT read and I couldn’t put it down.

 "Thanks for thinking of me.
 No, nothing planned, I'm delighted to fill in.
 I'll make my reservations immediately.
 Thank you again."
 Jessica hung up and flipped the calendar on her desk back to April 14.
 The day was turning out to be much busier than she had planned.